CLT panel & GLT post & beam- Ceres Farmhouse1

 You might also be interested in...

-Whilst most of our projects involve designing new buildings, we are also regularly approached to undertake renovations of existing properties.
+Whilst most of our projects involve designing new buildings, we are also regularly undertake renovations of existing properties.

 Designing your new home can be an exciting time.
 Conversely, it may also be daunting with many important considerations to take into account.